-The ratio of the number of buyers and sellers in the market may at times only be giving a snapshot of the market, and depending on the time horizon of the trade involved may produce a false signal.
+The ratio of the number of long vs short positions in the market may at times only be giving a snapshot of the market, and depending on the time horizon of the trade involved may produce a false signal.
 This is particularly possible in range-bound, sideways markets.
-For that reason, traders may want to use the indicator as a filter for other trend indicators, like the relative strength index (RSI).
+For that reason, traders may want to use the indicator as a filter for other technical analysis indicators, like the relative strength index (RSI).

-Change in SSI Readings
+Change In SSI Readings

 Another valuable method for using the SSI is to monitor it for a change in readings.
-For example, if the index is at a positive level of 5.6 at one reading and falls to a level of 1.6 at the next, it could be a signal that we the trend will change and traders will begin buying.
-Similarly, if the SSI is at -4.2 and moves to -2.2, a trader could consider that a signal to soon begin selling.
+For example, if the index is at a positive level of 5.6 at one reading and falls to a level of 1.6 at the next, it could be a signal that the trend will change and traders will begin buying.
+Similarly, if the SSI is at -4.2 and moves to -2.2, a retail investor could consider that a signal to soon begin selling.

 The index is considered a contrarian indicator that is most valuable when judging how to trade against the rest of the market.
 It's also particularly helpful to use as a filter with other trend indicators to help determine when the most opportune moment to enter into a trade is.

 The SSI indicator is available on Trading Station desktop.
 Please click here to download.

 FXCM Research Team consists of a number of FXCM's Market and Product Specialists.

 Articles published by FXCM Research Team generally have numerous contributors and aim to provide general Educational and Informative content on Market News and Products.